Independent politicians in Australia

 An independent politician is a person who has served in a political office while not affiliated to any political party.
 Many of these have either resigned or been expelled from membership in political parties, and some have gone on to form their own political parties over time.
+In some cases members of parliament sit as an independent while still holding party leadership.
+This can be for a multitude of reasons including expulsion from party room, de-registration of party and suspension of membership.

 Background

-In Australia, the federal and state governments all operate on a bicameral parliament, with a House of Representatives and a Senate each.
+In Australia, all federal and state governments except Queensland operate on a bicameral parliament, with a lower house and an upper house each.
 Control of each house is formed by either a majority parliament, where a single party or a coalition of parties, holds enough seats to hold power through an electoral term in their own right.
 When a party is unable to win enough seats in an election, this is known as a "hung parliament", the larger parties are required to meet with smaller third parties and independents in order to make compromises and agreements in order to have a majority of seats, known as forming a minority government.
 Most elections in Australian history have resulted in Majority governments.
-In every case where there have been minority governments, the balance of power has been predominantly in the hands of Independent members of parliament, meaning the individual is not attached to, or affiliated with, a political party.
+In every case where there have been minority governments, the balance of power has been predominantly in the hands of independent members of parliament, meaning the individual is not attached to, or affiliated with, a political party.

 There are numerous reasons why someone may stand for office as an independent: